formlio/forml/docs/project.rst

 Tests
 ^^^^^

-ForML has a rich operator unit testing facility which can be integrated into the usual :file:`tests/` project structure.
+ForML has a rich operator unit testing facility that can be integrated into the usual :file:`tests/` project structure.
 This topic is extensively covered in the separate :ref:`testing` chapter.